pawbz/pawbz.github.io/docs/research.md

 images need to be available in near real time and without human interaction.
 * The focus was on a system for soft soils, where shear waves are better and easier to interpret than compressional waves.
-* The study uses data acquired in a number of field settings by a shear-wave vibrator source that mimic realistic TBM configurations.
+* This study uses data acquired in a number of field settings by a shear-wave vibrator source that mimic realistic TBM configurations.

 <figure>